 - Briefly explain your problem, then ask if they have experience helping couples overcome that problem, and ask for their success rate in dealing with your particular issue.
 (Answer: Experience helping couples overcome that particular problem with more than 75% success).

-After both spouses speak to a few potential counselors, choose the one you both feel most comfortable with and set up your first appointment.
+After you both speak to potential counselors, choose the one you as a couple feel most comfortable with.
+Then set up your first appointment.

 *If abuse is an issue in your marriage, call the National Domestic Violence Hotline at 800-799-7233 or visit thehotline.org.